tuananh170489/kubeadm-the-hard-way/README.md

-# kubernetes-the-hard-way
+# This guide help you to deploy kubernetes on bare-metal using ansible playbook
-Deploy kubernetes the hard way
+Please explore the content of this playbook